Proper Etiquette for 12-Step Meetings

 Limit Side Conversations

 It is important to limit or avoid side conversations during a meeting.
-Sharing can be an intimidating and scary experience for many people especially if it is one of your first meetings.
-Having side conversations while someone is sharing can be disrespectful, distracting and even harmful due to the gravity of material that is often shared during a meeting.
-Try to avoid being disruptive and save your conversation until after the meeting.
+Sharing can be an intimidating and scary experience for many people, especially if it is one of your beginners meetings.
+Having side conversations while someone is sharing can be disrespectful, distracting, and even harmful due to the gravity of material often shared during a 12-step fellowship meeting.
+Practicing silence during shares is a key part of meeting etiquette.

 Avoid “Double Dipping”

-In the majority of 12-step meetings, it is recommended that you limit yourself to speaking only once a meeting.
-Doing so will give everyone who wants to share the opportunity to.
-An important part of the 12-step meeting is to give every participant the chance to participate and feel as if they can contribute.
-Additionally, it is proper etiquette to only speak again if time allows for it and everyone else has spoken.
+In the majority of 12-step meetings, it is recommended that you limit yourself to speaking only once during a session.
+Doing so gives everyone who wants to share the opportunity to speak.
+This rule applies to all types of meetings, including topic meetings, open meetings, and closed meetings.
+It’s courteous to only speak again if time allows and all other group members have had a turn.

 Be Aware of How Long You Talk

-Another important part of sharing in a 12-step meeting is speaking for only 3-4 minutes.
-Doing so will allow for everyone to have the same opportunity to talk during a meeting.
-If you are afraid that you will lose track of time, do not worry.
-Many meetings have a timekeeper who will help to keep you and those around you on track.
+Another important part of sharing in a 12-step meeting is speaking for only 3–4 minutes.
+Doing so will allow everyone to have the same opportunity to talk during the discussion.
+If you are afraid that you will lose track of time, many meetings have a timekeeper.
+This is especially true in speaker meetings, where structure is key to a respectful environment.

 Avoid Being on Your Phone